-1 Approximate area

-2 Approximate age of the building is 16-year.
-The building is a 1 1⁄2 storey and tenanted to a hypermarket.
+1 Approximate area2 Approximate age of the building is 17-year.
+The building is a 1 1⁄2 storey and tenanted to a hypermarket.3 The building is a 2-storey and only Ground floor is tenanted to a convenience store.4 The building is a 3-storey and tenanted to a convenience store.